UML-Cyber-Security/CCDC_Practice_Infrastructure/Proxmox/2-ChangingHostNames.md

     Luke

 ## Preliminary Note:
-It's recommended to change the host names before manipulating the machines, such as adding vms or adding/creating a cluster with the machine.
+It's recommended to change the *host names* of the Proxmox machines before manipulating them, such as adding VMs or adding/creating a Proxmox cluster.

-If machines are already in use see "Extra" at the bottom of the document.
+If machines are already in use see [Extra](#extra) at the bottom of the document.

-## Table Of Contents
-- Edit /etc/hosts
-- Edit /etc/hostname
-- Reboot Machine

 ## Steps - Each step must be done to every individual machine that you wish to alter the host name for
 1. Access the Promox instance's Console